agilira/iris/docs/SYNC_INTEGRATION_GUIDE.md

 ### Optimization Guidelines

-#### With Auto-Scaling Logger (Production):
+#### With Smart API (Production):
-- Use `iris.NewAutoScalingLogger()` for production environments
+- Use `iris.New(iris.Config{})` for production environments
-- Let the auto-scaling system handle all performance optimization
+- Let the Smart API system handle all performance optimization
-- No manual buffer size or batch configuration needed
+- No manual buffer size, encoder, or architecture configuration needed
 - Focus only on proper Sync() calls during shutdown

-#### With Basic Logger (Development):
+#### With Development Mode:
-- Use periodic sync for high-throughput applications
+- Use `iris.New(iris.Config{}, iris.Development())` for debugging
-- Combine multiple log operations before syncing
+- Get human-readable text output and debug level
-- Suitable for development or simple use cases
+- Suitable for development or troubleshooting

 #### Universal Guidelines:
 - Always call Sync() before application shutdown